Wyre Forest

 As water first responders, the crew are able to perform rescues and searches in shallow waters or flooded areas.
 The high volume pumps based at the station also provide support in reducing the effects of flooding, or creating sustainable water supplies at local or national incidents.
 Our Land Rover 130 off-road firefighting vehicle is ideal for use on large expanses of heathland, such as Hartlebury Common, or areas that are difficult to access like parts of the Severn Valley Railway.

-A Command Support Unit is expected in late 2020 and this will provide Commanders with support at larger incidents within, and potentially beyond, the service area.
+A Command Support Unit provides Commanders with support at larger incidents within, and potentially beyond, the service area.

-In late 2020 we will introduce drone capability to give a bird's eye view of incidents, which will help firefighters and officers when tackling large blazes.
+Drone capability gives a bird’s eye view of incidents, which helps firefighters and officers when tackling large blazes.

-The new drone can also be used to assist crews whilst dealing with a host of other incidents from road traffic collisions to wildfires and animal rescues, along with more specialised incidents such as structural collapse, flooding, and those involving hazardous materials.
-Furthermore it may be used to give a new vantage point, for example, on rescues from height, water, or even trenches.
+The drone can also be used to assist crews while dealing with a host of other incidents from road traffic collisions to wildfires and animal rescues, along with more specialised incidents such as structural collapse, flooding, and those involving hazardous materials.
+Furthermore it can be used to give a new vantage point, for example, on rescues from height, water, or even trenches.

-On-call training nights are held on Tuesdays and Thursdays, from 18:30 to 21:30 and On-Call Firefighters are required to attend one session each week.
+On-call training nights are held on Tuesdays, from 18:30 to 21:30 and On-Call Firefighters are required to attend one session each week.

 Station risk profile